Trading Excesses (Snail no. 2)

 The answer is - because they can.
 Although the activity produces nothing new or useful, there is a big opportunity here for traders to accumulate money simply by recording transactions.
 As in all markets, they buy as cheaply as they can, and they sell for the highest price possible.
 Their margins may be small in percentage terms, but the huge sums involved mean that the profits can be very substantial.

 We are all paying for this.
-The money is flowing through the economy from our purchases into these traders’ hands.
+The money is flowing through the economy from our purchases into traders’ hands.
 Those profits make imported goods more expensive and put up the price of people’s holiday money, too.
 The speculative nature of the market encourages volatility as traders bet against the pound or some other currency, which creates costs for importers which they pass on to customers.

 To make matters worse, the huge resources tied up in these and other financial markets are not available to be used in more productive ways.
 And it’s not only the money, which could be much better spent.
 All the skills of the clever people working in these markets are unavailable to the productive economy, where they could be adding real value.